pgliaskovitis/scratch-a-pixel/README.md

 `ofs.write((char*)frameBuffer, imageWidth * imageHeight * (sizeof *frameBuffer));`

-- Original loadPolyMeshFromFile function needs to close the file before returning a mesh object
+- Original loadPolyMeshFromFile function needs to close the file when returning a valid mesh object.

 - Render timers have been added where applicable.